Global Well-Posedness and Numerical Approximation of a Coupled Darcy-Convection-Diffusion System with Exponential Nonlinearity: Numerical Results and Discussion

 \subsection{Degree of Mixing}

 The degree of mixing is a quantitative metric that characterizes the extent of homogeneity of a scalar field, such as concentration, temperature, or density, within a specified domain.
-Following Jha et al. \cite{jha2011fluid}, we quantify the mixing efficiency using the normalized variance of the concentration field.
-From the estimate in \eqref{variance bound}, we have $\sigma_c^2(t) \le \sigma_c^2(0)$ for all $t\in[0, T]$, we set the maximum variance as $\sigma^2_{\max} = \sigma_c^2(0)$.
-Consequently, the degree of mixing $\chi(t)$ is defined as
+Now, the degree of mixing $\chi(t)$ is defined as

 where $\sigma^{2}_{c}(t)$ represents the spatial variance at time $t$, given by

 Here, $\overline{c}$ denotes the average concentration and $|\Omega|$ is the area of the domain $\Omega$.